Zezombye/blog/articles/fundamentals.md

 Except those questions are the kind of questions to ask at the start, not years down the line.
 Potential incompatibilities must be rooted out as early as possible.

 Those are not “questions to get to know each other”, you can find that elsewhere on the internet.
-These are all things that could be dealbreakers or hard compromises, and at the very least that you and your partner must know about each other before deciding to commit to a relationship.
+These are all things that could be dealbreakers or hard compromises, and are, at the very least, things you and your partner must know about each other before deciding to commit to a relationship.

 For the tests (political compass, attachment styles, etc) do them before the date if possible, and study what the results mean (what the libertarian/authoritarian axis is, or an avoidant attachment style.)
+Of course, keep in mind that those are just internet tests, not professional diagnoses.

 Try to make this not an interview but a “podcast date”.
-The questions provide topics as a starting point and the conversation will eventually drift off naturally, until it reaches the end and you continue with the next question.
+The questions provide topics as a starting point and the conversation will eventually drift off, until the current topic comes to a natural close and you can move on to the next question.
 You’ll need multiple dates to get to the end of the list, and that’s fine.
 Just make sure to eventually answer all questions.

 Some questions may be too sensitive to answer just yet, especially if you’ve just met.
 That’s also fine.
 Take note of these to answer later on when trust is built.